 Revised DEQ recommendation

-The provision would only apply to human health criteria.
+The provision applies only to human health criteria.

-The criterion is exceeded in the receiving water body upstream of the discharge.
+The criterion is exceeded or nearly exceeded (within 3%) in the receiving water body upstream of the discharge.

 The facility does not increase the mass load of the pollutant in the receiving water.
-The mass load of the pollutant in the facility’s discharge must be equal to or less than the mass load taken in from the receiving water.
-In other words, regardless of where the facility obtains it source water, the mass load of the pollutant discharged into the stream may not exceed the mass load of the pollutant taken in from the receiving water body so that there is no increase in the mass of the pollutant in the receiving water.
+The mass load of the pollutant in the facility’s discharge does not exceed the mass load taken into the faciltiy from the receiving water.

 The calculated increase in concentration below the discharge point as compared to the upstream ambient concentration is not greater than: